-The Linking Tualatin project is tracking very closely with the Southwest Corridor Plan process, which has been extended from December 2012 to August 2013.
-The city is providing valuable input to the Southwest Corridor work, and will continue to integrate Linking Tualatin with these efforts as options for future high capacity transit in the region become clearer.
+The city will continue to provide valuable input to the Southwest Corridor work, and integrate Linking Tualatin with these efforts as options for future high capacity transit in the region are refined over the next year.
 For the latest information about the Southwest Corridor Plan, visit the project page.

-After outreach activities over the summer and fall of 2012, the project reached out to property owners and businesses in several neighborhoods in March 2013; discussing how these recommendations may be implemented and the potential affects to properties or businesses.
-The project staff wanted to speak with property owners about the project and continue a dialog as land use and transportation changes are refined and implemented.
+After outreach activities over the summer and fall of 2012, the project reached out to property owners and businesses in several neighborhoods in spring of 2013; discussing how these recommendations may be implemented and the potential affects to properties or businesses.
+The project staff spoke with property owners about the project and opened a continuing dialog about land use and transportation changes.
 Individual meetings will continue with property owners and businesses that could not attend the meetings.

 What's Linking Tualatin?